Nambaryn Enkhbayar: Legislative career

-Prime Minister
+Prime minister

-In 1999, the country was hit by one of its infamous zud spells, when summer draught and cold weather blizzards resulted in severe food shortages and loss of thousands of livestock.
-The government responded poorly to the disaster and the MPRP received an unexpected boost from the climatological disaster.
-Enkhbayar's leading MPRP won 2000 parliamentary elections winning 72 out of 76 seats.
-The MPRP controlling the parliament, Enkhbayar became the country's Prime Minister.
+In 1999, the country was hit by one of its infamous zud spells, when summer drought and cold weather blizzards resulted in severe food shortages and loss of thousands of livestock.
+The government responded poorly to the disaster and the MPRP received an unexpected boost from the public response to the climatological disaster.
+In 2000, the MPRP won 72 out of 76 seats in parliamentary elections.
+With the MPRP controlling the parliament, Enkhbayar became the country's prime minister.
 He initiated an ambitious Millennium Road project to connect Mongolian territory from east to west.
-During Enkhbayar's time as Prime Minister, he successfully eliminated Mongolia's debt to the former Soviet Union, and this was the first time since the 1920s that Mongolia did not owe debt to its northern neighbor, while it was controversial debt due to Mongolia being a raw material supplier to Soviet Union pricing the materials almost free for former USSR.
-Thanks to international exposure of Mongolia's vast mineral resources, the economy experienced 10% real GDP growth in 2004.
+During Enkhbayar's time as prime minister, he successfully eliminated Mongolia's debt to the former Soviet Union; this was the first time since the 1920s that Mongolia did not owe debt to its northern neighbor.
+The debt was controversial due to Mongolia being a raw material supplier to the Soviet Union pricing the materials almost free for former USSR.
+International exposure of Mongolia's vast mineral resources led to the economy experiencing 10% real GDP growth in 2004.

 Speaker of Parliament

 In 2004, MPRP lost to Motherland Democratic Coalition-a coalition of Democratic Party and Motherland Party.
-Due to election result where none of the coalition and the MPRP became the enough majority to hold the government, grand coalition government was formed and Enkhbayar became the Speaker of the Parliament and served on this post in 2004–2005.
+Due to election result where none of the coalition and the MPRP became the enough majority to hold the government, grand coalition government was formed and Enkhbayar became the speaker of the Parliament and served on this post in 2004–2005.

 President

-He won the 2005 presidential election and became the Mongolian President.
+He won the 2005 presidential election and became the Mongolian president.
 He welcomed U.S. President George W. Bush who paid an official visit to Mongolia.
 It was the first visit of a U.S president to the country.
 Mongolia received US$285 million aid from the United States' Millennium Challenge Compact (MCC) which United States President George W. Bush signed with Enkhbayar in 2007.

-In the 2009 Mongolian presidential election, incumbent President Enkhbayar was defeated by Tsakhiagiin Elbegdorj of Democratic Party.
+In the 2009 Mongolian presidential election, incumbent president Enkhbayar was defeated by Tsakhiagiin Elbegdorj of Democratic Party.
 Elbegdorj won 51.21% of total votes while Enkhbayar got 47.41%.
-Thus Enkhbayar became the first Mongolian President to lose re-election.
+Thus Enkhbayar became the first Mongolian president to lose re-election.